Outdoor cinemas in the UK

 Website: www.picturehouses.com

-Known for its fancy cinemas in the likes of London’s Crouch End and Finsbury Park, Picturehouse is taking its screens on tour this summer, popping up in five different locations around the country.
+Known for its fancy cinemas in the likes of London’s Crouch End and Finsbury Park, from time to time, Picturehouse takes its screens on tour in the summer.

 Grab your pillows, blankets, and picnic blankets for a romantic evening under the summer night sky.